jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 authentications, as there is no reason to perform a large number of inner authentications in one TEAP conversation.

+Implementations wishing to use their own proprietary authentication method, may substitute the EAP-Payload or Basic-Password-Auth-Req TLV for the Vendor-Specific TLV which carries another authentication method.
+Any proprietary authentication method MUST support calculation of the Crypto-Binding TLV, and MUST use Intermediate-Result TLV and Result TLV as is done with other authentication methods.

 Implementations SHOULD support both inner EAP authentication methods and inner password authentication.
-Implementations which support both EAP and password authentication MUST support those methods in any order or combination.
-That is, it is explicitely permitted to "mix and match" inner methods.
+Implementations which support multiple authentication methods MUST support those methods in any order or combination.
+That is, it is explicitly permitted to "mix and match" inner methods.

 However, the peer and server MUST NOT assume that either will skip